 It is possible to let people pay for online content through subscriptions.
 However, you must be able to show that there is enough added value for which there are few or no alternatives available.
 This will be harder for more general news, but there are definitely opportunities in ‘niche’ or specialized markets.
 A good example is what EVMI does for the food processing industry.
 Online magazines are perfect for this purpose.

 An advantage of being an online publisher is that you can offer specific information tailored to people’s requirements.
-You could, for example, write a whitepaper about a specific subject that matches your readers’ wishes.
+You could, for example, write a white paper about a specific subject that matches your readers’ wishes.
 Your readers will often be prepared to give you personal information in exchange for valuable content.
 This way they gain access to valuable content and you can compile an interesting database and hopefully generate sales.
 A win-win situation!
+Looking for a good example?
+Check out our very own whitepaper magazine.

 Be innovative and flexible